 B. The Baseline Diner

-Serving a delicious hot and cold menu including burgers, salads and drinks, with a number of different eating and drinking options all under one roof.
+Serving a delicious hot and cold menu including burgers, seafood, salads and drinks, with a number of different eating and drinking options all under one roof.

 There are four First Aid posts: two in Centre Court, one on No.1 Court, and the HQ post adjacent to Gate 7, next to No.2 Court.

 Wimbledon guides and publications which might be useful for your visit to The Championships.